Huzy01/Prime-Numbers-to-100/README.md

 `#introduces the user`
 `input('Press enter to continue')`

-* Tells them the defintion of a prime number (Line 18 - 20 ):
+* Tells them the definition of a prime number (Line 18 - 20 ):

 `print('A  prime  number is a number that can only be divided by 1 or itself')` `#defintion of a prime number`